top of page

 Counters Needed

-Your chuch really appreciates your financial support.
+Your church really appreciates your financial support.
 We also appreciate some help in accounting for this support.
 Stalwart volunteers Wayne Radlach and Rich Aicher stay after church almost every Sunday to make sure the offering is counted and ready to deposit in the bank.
 They’d appreciate a little help so they don’t have to stay every Sunday.
 If you can do simple addition, write semi-legibly, and can spare 15 – 30 minutes on a Sunday after church, please volunteer to be a counter.
 Talk to Pastor or to Rich or Wayne.

 Last Sunday of the Month Donation